 - Notify the IRS of the LLC’s new business name.
 A single-member LLC would handle this the same as a sole proprietorship would; a multi-member LLC would follow the same procedure as a general partnership.

 Wiping the slate clean and doing a complete business name change may work well for LLCs without a lot of brand awareness and reputation tied to their name.
 For some companies, though, it may make more sense to keep the existing name intact.
-That might be the case if the LLC has trademarked the name or has products and services strongly associated with the name) and create a new name to extend its brand.
+That might be the case if the LLC has trademarked the name or has products and services strongly associated with the name.

 To accomplish this, a business may file a DBA (i.e., fictitious or trade name) for the desired business name with the state or county office that has authority over DBAs.
 After filing the DBA, the business owners should contact the bank to discuss if the DBA can be added to the LLC’s existing bank account or if it will need a separate account set up in its name.
 After the DBA is set up, the next steps include creating internal and external administrative and marketing materials (such as logo, letterhead, website content, etc.) that reflect the name and establish a foundation for promoting the brand.

-A company registered as a corporation has methods similar to those that an LLC has for changing its business name.
+A company registered as a C Corporation has methods similar to those that an LLC has for changing its business name.

 Beyond taking care of the state business registration aspect of a name change, entrepreneurs may also need to tackle other steps: